Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Problem Statement And Preliminaries

-As proved soon, the social-enhanced PoI sharing problem is NP-hard.
-This motivates us to focus on efficient algorithms with provable approximation guarantees.
-In this paper, we adopt the standard metric \textit{approximation ratio} \cite{williamson2011design,xu2022approximation} to evaluate the performances of approximation algorithms, which refers to the worst-case ratio between an algorithm's welfare and the optimal welfare.
-Formally, given an instance $I=(G_1, G_2)$ of two graphs for the problem, we denote $S_k^*(I)$ as the set of selected users in an optimal solution.
-The approximation ratio is defined as the ratio of our solution's welfare (with selected users in $S_k(I)$) over the welfare in an optimal solution i.e.,
+The approximation ratio is a standard metric to evaluate the performances of approximation algorithms, which refers to the worst-case ratio between an algorithm's welfare and the optimal welfare \cite{williamson2011design,xu2022approximation}.
+Formally, given an instance $I=(G_1, G_2)$ of the problem, let $S_k^*(I)$ denote the set of users selected by an optimal solution.
+The approximation ratio, denoted as $\rho$, is defined as the ratio of our solution's welfare (with $S_k(I)$ of our selected users) over the optimal welfare, which is taken over all possible instances.
+Formally, it is

 When there is no ambiguity in the context, we abuse notation to use $S_k$ and $S_k^*$ to denote $S_k(I)$ and $S_k^*(I)$, respectively.